junoocha/junoocha/README.md

 ### 🎲 [DnD Stat Setter](https://the-better-dnd-setter.vercel.app/)
 *A better way to set your stats | React, Next.js, Supabase*
 - Turns boring stat assignment into a modern UI experience.
 - Meant to simulate your neighborhood friendly DM.
-They always pray on your downfall 👉 [Repo](https://github.com/yourusername/dnd-stat-setter)
+They always pray on your downfall.
+👉 [Repo](https://github.com/yourusername/dnd-stat-setter)

 <!--